|

 Licence To Kill (1989) marked the

-last time a James Bond original soundtrack have its first release issued
+last time a James Bond soundtrack would have its first release issued on vinyl until the long-awaited No Time To Die

-subsequent films have had their albums released exclusively on compact disc with the title song artistes releasing their own CD singles, padded out with remixes
+Subsequent films have had their albums released exclusively on compact disc with the title song artistes releasing their own CD singles, padded out with remixes

 and redundant extended versions of the title song.
 Although all James Bond